Diego-Cores/BackPy/README.md

 1. Download the latest version from GitHub
 - Go to this project GitHub page.
-- Look for the "Releases" or "Latest release" section, I recommend versions later than 0.9.2.018.
+- Look for the "Releases" or "Latest release" section, i recommend versions later than 0.9.2.018.
 - Download the ZIP file of the latest version of the project.
 2. Unzip the ZIP file
 - Unzip the ZIP file you downloaded.